adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 </configuration>
 ```

 Next, we need to route all inbound calls to Adhearsion.
-Edit the dialplan `/etc/freeswitch/conf/dialplan/public/00_inbound_did.xml` (or you can create a new file in the same directory):
+Edit the dialplan `/etc/freeswitch/conf/dialplan/default.xml` and place the following configuration block near the top, immediately following the `<context name="default">` tag:

 ```xml
 <extension name="Adhearsion">